xidruk/computer-networking/docs/switches.md

 - Only **managed switches** will respond (unmanaged switches ignore this).
 - This is used for network monitoring, configuration, or troubleshooting.
-- Traffic sent to the switch itself doesn’t go through the MAC forwarding table—it’s handled by the switch’s management interface.
+- Traffic sent to the switch itself doesn’t go through the MAC forwarding table it’s handled by the switch’s management interface.

 ---